DataDog/documentation/content/en/getting_started/observability_pipelines/_index.md

 [1]: https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html
 {{% /tab %}}
 {{% tab "Azure AKS" %}}
-There are no special requirements for Azure AKS.
+There are no specific requirements for Azure AKS.
 {{% /tab %}}
 {{% tab "Google GKE" %}}
-There are no special requirements for Google GKE.
+There are no specific requirements for Google GKE.
 {{% /tab %}}
 {{< /tabs >}}